proksims/Containers/README.md

 ### Introduction

-As part of the project you need to write your own library that implements the basic standard C++ container classes: `list`, `map`, `queue`, `set`, `stack` and `vector`, `array`.
+As part of the project you need to write your own library that implements the basic standard C++ container classes: `list`, `queue`, `stack` and `vector`, `array`.
 Implementations should provide a full set of standard methods and attributes for element handling, container capacity checking and iteration.
 As a bonus, you can also implement several other container classes from the C++ container library that are not as commonly used, but differ in their implementation details.

 ### Information